Buying vs. Renting a Home: Are You Ready for a House?

 Do You Want the Flexibility to Move in the Next 5 Years?

 There are a lot of upfront costs when you buy a house.
-It takes about five years to offset the costs of a down payment, mortgage application/loan fees and home inspections.
+It takes about five years to offset the costs of a down payment, mortgage application or loan fees and home inspections.
 And selling comes with its own set of fees, including real estate commissions.
 Renting offers a lot more flexibility if you’re not ready to settle down just yet; buying should be considered a long-term option.
 Calculate your cost comparisons between renting and buying to help you make a better decision.

 Plan for What’s Next